 The chemical processes that maintain life in horses (and all other species, including man), can be summed up in one word: metabolism.
 In the last decade or so, researchers have started describing a syndrome that affects these processes in horses.
 It’s called “insulin resistance” or, alternatively, “metabolic syndrome.”
 Scientific researchers are beginning to reveal some of the reasons that horses develop metabolic problems, and, best of all, they’re able to give some advice on what to do about them.
-Even better, taking care of these horse doesn’t require all that much in the way of time and effort.
-My experience has been that a diagnosis of metabolic syndrome or insulin resistance tends to make people a little nuts – here’s hoping we can bring some sense to the discussion.
+Lucky for horse owners, taking care of these horse doesn’t require all that much in the way of time and effort (even though many people put a lot of effort into it, and with very good intentions).
+My own experience has been that a diagnosis of metabolic syndrome or insulin resistance tends to make people a little nuts, so here’s hoping we can bring some sense to the discussion.

 The key player in IR/MS (the abbreviation helps make it easier to type) is a hormone that pretty much everybody has heard of: insulin.
-Its most important function is pretty straight-forward – it regulates the amount of sugar (glucose) in the horse’s blood.* A lack of insulin causes diabetes (which is almost unheard of in the horse), but that’s not the problem with IR/MS.
+Its most important function is pretty straight-forward – it regulates the amount of sugar (glucose) in the horse’s blood.* A lack of insulin causes diabetes (which is almost unheard of in the horse), but a lack of insulin is not the problem with IR/MS.

 When insulin isn’t working normally, IR/MS horses try to produce more insulin to try to compensate for the lack of effect (sort of the “more is better” theory of metabolism, I suppose).
-Of course, this doesn’t work – it’s not a bad idea, but, again, the problem isn’t the insulin, it’s that the cells don’t respond normally to insulin, no matter how much insulin is there.
+Of course, this doesn’t work, It’s not a bad idea, horse’s-body-wise, but, again, the problem isn’t the insulin, it’s that the cells don’t respond normally to insulin, no matter how much insulin is there.
 However, all of this extra insulin causes what is essentially an insulin toxicity.
 And too much insulin is NOT a good thing.

 Insulin in excess of what’s needed promotes growth.
 Horses with IR/MS do grow – but they grow fat.
 Such horses are often referred to as “easy keepers,” you know, the ones that seem to blow up like a balloon on a couple of small flakes of hay.
-But they don’t get fat like normal fat horses – their fat gets laid down in some pretty typical places, such as over the crest of the neck, or over the tail (I think it’s also kind of interesting that human diabetic patients who have to inject themselves with insulin on a regular basis develop localized fat deposits in the areas of injection).
+But these insulin resistant horses don’t just get fat like normal fat horses – their fat gets laid down in some pretty unusual (but typical for them) places, such as over the crest of the neck, or over the tail.
+Interestingly (to me, anyway) human diabetic patients who have to inject themselves with insulin on a regular basis develop localized fat deposits in the areas of injection.

-But it’s not necessarily simple.
-Not all horses with insulin resistance are fat, and not all fat horses have insulin resistance.
-In fact, insulin resistance can often be shown in horses that aren’t fat.
-That’s not a good thing, because normal-weight horses with IR/MS, as well as the fat ones are prone to developing laminitis (CLICK HERE to read about laminitis).
+Of course, insulin resistance is one of those things that happens in life, and life is not necessarily simple.
+So, to make things more complicated, not all horses with insulin resistance are fat, and not all fat horses have insulin resistance.
+However, all horses with insulin resistance – the normal looking ones and the fat ones, too – are prone to developing laminitis (CLICK HERE to read about laminitis).
 When it comes to IR/MS, the bottom line is that some horses are more sensitive to the effects of insulin than are others.

 So how do you find out if your horse has insulin resistance?
 People used to think that you could just measure blood sugar (glucose) and insulin levels, do a ratio, and go from there.
 But it turns out that this isn’t a very sensitive test, and I wouldn’t recommend it.
-Even though no single test has been shown to be the “gold standard,” It’s probably much better to do an oral sugar test – you basically give the horse a dose of sugar and then measure insulin levels.
+So even though no single test has been shown to be the “gold standard,” It’s probably much better to do an oral sugar test – you basically give the horse a dose of sugar and then measure insulin levels.
 Horses with IR have insulin levels that go much higher than levels in normal horses.
 The sugar test is much more sensitive than just testing baseline levels.
-You can find out how to do the test, as well as about lots of minute detail about the condition in the American College of Veterinary Internal Medicine Consensus statement on Equine Metabolic syndrome, from 2010, which you can see if you CLICK HERE.
+You can find out how to do the test, as well as about lots of minute detail about the condition in the American College of Veterinary Internal Medicine Consensus statement on Equine Metabolic syndrome, from 2010 (it’s still current).
+You can see if you CLICK HERE.

-ONE OTHER THING: Most of the time, IR is noted at an age when horses are also likely to get Cushing’s syndrome (CLICK HERE to read about that).
-If a horse has Cushing’s syndrome, it will make IR worse.
-So if you think your horse might have IR, it’s probably a good idea to also get him tested for Cushing’s, too, particularly if he’s older.
+ONE OTHER THING: Many times, IR is noted at an age when horses are also likely to get Cushing’s syndrome (CLICK HERE to read about that).
+A lot of people seem to get the two things confused, but they aren’t related to each other at all.
+Still, if a horse has Cushing’s syndrome, it usually makes IR worse.
+So if you think your horse might have IR, and you like running blood tests on your horse, it’s probably a good idea to also get him tested for Cushing’s, too, particularly if he’s older.

-Treating a horse with IR properly is important, because the horse with IR is a horse that is at risk for developing laminitis.
-Treating a horse with IR is mostly a matter of the two things that bedevil just about everyone: diet and exercise.
+Recognizing that a horse with IR properly is important, because the horse with IR is a horse that is at risk for developing laminitis.
+There are many things that people do to treat horses with IR, but the most important things are two things that bedevil just about everyone: diet and exercise.